Fabric Care

 Wool

 Wool is the most common animal fibre, obtained from shearing sheeps.
-The transformation process of the material involves washing and spinning, following two different cylces of manufacturing according to the quality of the fibres.
-Thanks to its particular finishing and the thick weaving of the fibres, it has excellent qualities: it is elastic and resistant, it absorbs humidity and it protects from cold temperatures.
+Thanks to its particular finishing and the thick weaving of the fibres, it has excellent qualities: elastic, resistant, and it protects from cold temperatures.

 Maintenance: Dry clean is recommended.